martynbiz/php-mongo/README.md

 ), $options);
 ```

-Attach
+Push

-In Mongo terms, this is a push() with $each property.
-So by default, an array can be
+Note: push with $each is the default behaviour, although this can be overridden with
-passed and each element will be pushed:
+'each'=>false in the options array (see below)

 ```php